KIT-MRT/arbitration_graphs/docs/tasks/1_implement_behavior_component.md

 ---
 title: "Task 1: Implement a Behavior Component"
-description: Implement your first checkInvocationCondition and getCommand function, such that the ChaseGhost behavior component passes its unit tests.
+description: Implement your first invocation condition and command function, such that the ChaseGhost behavior component passes its unit tests.
 ---

 # Chase Ghost

+Implement your first `checkInvocationCondition` and `getCommand` function, such that the ChaseGhost behavior component passes its unit tests.

 ## Context